Homes for Sale in Studio City

-Studio City, California is part arid valley and part lush hillside.
-It is one of the most desireable neighborhoods of Los Angeles.
-The main drag, Ventura Boulevard runs east/west through the city, essentially dividing it into two main residential areas.
+Search all Studio City, CA homes and real estate listings.
+Studio City is part arid valley and part lush hillside.
+It is one of the most desirable neighborhoods of Los Angeles.
+The main drag, Ventura Boulevard, runs east/west through the city essentially dividing it into two main residential areas.
 The valley portion sits north of Ventura, and the hillside neighborhood lies to the south.

-Studio City has always been one of the more desirable neighborhoods in Los Angeles.
+Studio City has always been one of the more coveted Los Angeles neighborhoods for homeowners.
 As such, homes for sale in the area are priced higher than L.A.
 County average.
 Home values here also hold their value, dipping a little less during slow periods and snapping back faster in hot real estate market cycles.

 Hillside luxury homes and estates in Studio City have more trees on their properties than other parts of L.A., thus offering more privacy for their owners.
 Incredible canyon and valley views create a respite from hurried urban life.
 After all, Los Angeles is the second-largest city in the United States.
 But you don’t have to feel that way living here.
-Palm tree-lined streets give this neighborhood an inviting, Mediterranean feel.
+Tree-lined streets give Studio City neighborhoods an inviting feel.

 Studio City’s proximity to major motion picture and television studios (Universal, Warner Brothers, Disney, NBC, and ABC) make it an ideal location for people working in the entertainment business.
 A few record labels are also nearby.
 Because of its location, this neighborhood has been home to many celebrities over the years - in fact, too many to list!